oliverklee/ext-realty/Documentation/Tutorial/UpgradingFromVersion06xTo10x/Index.rst

 #.
 Update the Realty Manager.

 #.
-Select the “UPDATE” drop-down in the extension manager for the Realty
-   Manager.
-This will assign cities to your district records if the relation is unambiguous.

-#.
 View your front-end pages that contain the Realty Manager plug-in and
    check that there are no configuration check warnings.
 If there are any warnings, fix your setup and reload that page.